 To operate programmable logic controllers, operating and monitoring devices or uninterruptible power supplies, certain components must carry dangerous voltage levels of over 42 VDC.
-A life-threatening electrical shock could occur if you come into contact with these parts.
-This could result in death, severe injury or material damage.
+Touching one of these parts can result in a life-threatening electric shock.
+This could lead to death, severe injury or damage to equipment.